giampierobono/vrbo-test/packages/store/README.md

 ## Epics

 Epics are used to subscribe to specific actions and, eventually, emit others.
-They are execture right after reducers.
+They are executed right after reducers.

 ### Property epics